gbeckers/Darr/docs/readcode.rst

     >>> a[0,:]
     array([1, 2, 3, 4])

-Read the same array in Matlab using the code snippet in the arrays README.txt:
+Read the same array in Matlab using the code snippet in the array's README.txt:

 .. code:: matlab